 Scholars believe that there may have been more than 3 million Taino on Hispaniola when Christopher Columbus stopped in what is now the Bahamas during his expedition in 1492.
 "They will give all that they do possess for anything that is given to them, exchanging things even for bits of broken crockery," Columbus wrote of the natives.
 Noting that the Taino were good looking and well-built, he believed they would make ideal servants.

 Within two years, Columbus established the first American colony at La Isabela on the north coast.
 Spaniards settled in Taino villages, removed men from their work in gold mines and plantations, and prevented them from growing the crops that had sustained the culture for centuries.
-Just 20 years later, the New World had obliterated the Old World, with intermarriage among Spaniards and African slaves with Taino natives, mostly women.
+Just 20 years later, the New World had obliterated the Old World, with intermarriage among Spaniards and enslaved Africans with Taino natives, mostly women.
 An estimated 3 million -- possibly 85 percent of the Taino population -- had vanished by the early 1500s, due to marriage and disease (smallpox).

 Hammocks in the Latin World